 On June 1, 2015, the United States Supreme Court in Bank of America, N.A. v.
 Caulkett unanimously ruled that underwater junior liens cannot be stripped-off or removed in a chapter 7 case, securing the rights of financial institutions to recover money if a property retained by the debtor goes up in value in the future.
 This is a victory for secured lenders, but will help lenders take more risks, making credit more readily available to those who may need it most.

 Earlier this year, SmithAmundsen filed a friend-of-the-court amicus brief on behalf of the Community Bankers Association of Illinois in the matter.
 Significantly, the court based its decision, in part, on an argument contained in the brief.
-SmithAmundsen partner John Collen was Counsel of Record on the brief with partners Michael Cortina and William Hackney acting as Of Counsel.
+SmithAmundsen partners Michael Cortina and William Hackney acted as Of Counsel.

 This case has received widespread, national coverage in the media today including in the Financial Times, New York Times, Forbes, and Reuters.